Working in OmniPlan: A Tutorial

 The Critical Path button in the toolbar highlights the series of tasks and dependencies which determine the project’s duration (critical paths can also be charted to specific milestones rather than the project as a whole).
 If any of the tasks on a critical path ends up taking more or less time than planned, then the duration of the project as a whole will change as well.
 Usually, these are the tasks you most need to make sure are on track.

 Most of the tasks in a simple linear project will be on the critical path, because they are almost all in one continuous chain.
-On the other hand, projects with multiple resources working in parallel (such as this example project) often have some tasks that can suffer a delay without affecting the deadline.
+On the other hand, projects with multiple resources working in parallel (such as our example project here) often have some tasks that can suffer a delay without affecting the deadline.

 As progress on the project continues, inevitably some tasks will be completed outside the timeframe initially projected.
 It’s a good idea to review the project in OmniPlan periodically and update it to reflect the new situation.